vincentfpgarcia/from-pytorch-to-coreml/README.md

 # Motivation

 I present here a simple guide that explains the steps needed from training a simple PyTorch image classifier to converting the trained neural network into a CoreML model ready for production.
 I've spent days crawling Internet blogs, forums and official documentations to gather the little knowledge presented in these pages.
-The true motivation of this repo is to prevent me to forget everything I know about this particular subject.
-If this guide helps someone else to move forward into her/his research, that's a plus to me.
+The true motivation of this repo is to prevent me from forgetting everything I know about this particular subject.
+And if this guide helps someone else move forward into her/his research, that's a plus.
 Please read the disclaimer.

 # The guide